-President Killeen then discussed continued growth of the Discovery Partners Institute (DPI) and the Illinois Innovation Network (IIN).
-He referred to capital funding for DPI, as well as other projects.
-President Killeen discussed the statewide education and innovation network and its impact on the State's economy and job creation.
+President Killeen then discussed continued growth of the Discovery education and innovation network and its impact on the State's economy and job creation.
 He referred to recommendations on the agenda for this meeting pertaining to construction projects.
 President Killeen also highlighted the Pritzker Foundation's donation to establish the Pritzker Tech Talent Labs at DPI, which will offer education and training to help more women and people of color obtain jobs in technology.